junghan0611/spacemacs/layers/+spacemacs/spacemacs-purpose/README.md

 -   Empty `purpose-mode-map`, to avoid conflicts with other key maps
 -   Replicate popwin behavior for purpose-mode - almost no regression in popup behavior from using window-purpose.
--   Reuses popwin\'s settings: `popwin:special-display-config`,
+-   Reuses popwin's settings: `popwin:special-display-config`,
     `popwin:popup-window-height` and `popwin:popup-window-width`.
 -   Difference from popwin: when several windows are open, popup window is sometimes bigger than with regular popwin in the same situation.